caglarturali/KDEasyMc/README.md

 There are utility scripts located in `~/.scripts`.

 - `toggle_panel_shadows.sh`: Panel shadows are disabled by default.
-Use this script to toggle it.
+Use this script to toggle them.
 - `install_netspeed_widget.sh`: Installs Netspeed Widget.

 ## Implements